aneasystone/github-trending/README.md

 ## C#

+* 【2025-06-30】[justinpbarnett / unity-mcp](https://github.com/justinpbarnett/unity-mcp) - A Unity MCP server that allows MCP clients like Claude Desktop or Cursor to perform Unity Editor actions.
 * 【2025-06-22】[syncfusion / maui-toolkit](https://github.com/syncfusion/maui-toolkit) - Syncfusion Toolkit for .NET MAUI offers high-quality UI controls to help you build rich, high-performance applications for iOS, Android, macOS, and Windows from a single codebase
 * 【2025-06-21】[CoderGamester / mcp-unity](https://github.com/CoderGamester/mcp-unity) - Unity plugin for integrating Model Context Protocol (MCP) with the Unity Editor — designed for AI-assisted development and OpenAI, Gemini and Claude interoperability
 * 【2025-06-17】[modelcontextprotocol / csharp-sdk](https://github.com/modelcontextprotocol/csharp-sdk) - The official C# SDK for Model Context Protocol servers and clients.
 Maintained in collaboration with Microsoft.